DashboardCode/BsMultiSelect/README.md

 ````

-Alternatively you can use BsMultiSelect.css (included to distribution) or ./scss/BsMultiSelect.scss (copy it to your project) just by configuring plugin this way:
+**Alternatively** you can use BsMultiSelect.css (included to distribution, update values manually) or [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) (copy it to your project and update reference to your suctom BS variables) just by configuring plugin this way:

 ````
           $("select[multiple='multiple']").dashboardCodeBsMultiSelect({